 And most of all, it is the community on which we really do rely to support the independent journalism that we do here every night.

-All you have to do is click the red join button right below the video player on the Rumble page, and we'll take you directly to that community among other things.
+All you have to do is click the red join button right below the video player on the Rumble page and we'll take you directly to that community, among other things.

-Every Friday night, we have a QA session, as we will have tomorrow night, where we take questions exclusively from our local members and then answer as many as we can each Friday night on the live show.
+Every Friday night, we have a Q ⁇ A session as we will have tomorrow night where we take questions exclusively from our local members and then answer as many as we can each Friday night on the live show.

 The changes are really quite stark, especially for a country that for decades has maintained a bipartisan stranglehold on a pro-Israel agenda.

-And there's a lot of panic taking place, a lot of very extreme measures that are being adopted in the name of stemming the tide and then reversing it, including what I consider to be by far the most significant media story, which is the purchase of multiple media outlets, CBS News, Paramount, possibly CNN, and now uh TikTok by the uh multi-billion Larry Ellison, the founder of Oracle, who is the largest single donor, private donor to the IDF.
+And there's a lot of panic taking place, a lot of very extreme measures that are being adopted in the name of stemming the tide and then reversing it, including what I consider to be by far the most significant media story, which is the purchase of multiple media outlets, CBS News, Paramount, possibly CNN, and now TikTok by the multi-billionaire Larry Ellison, the founder of Oracle, who is the largest single donor, private donor to the IDF.

 It is an attempt to essentially capture huge parts of the American media in order to stem the tide of public opinion turning against Israel.